apache/cassandra-java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [improvement] JAVA-2365: Redeclare default constants when an enum is abstracted behind an interface
 - [improvement] JAVA-2302: Better target mapper errors and warnings for inherited methods
 - [improvement] JAVA-2336: Expose byte utility methods in the public API
 - [improvement] JAVA-2338: Revisit toString() for data container types